rvm-prog/NEJM-Covid/README.md

 # NEJM-Covid
 This project is based on a publication in the NEJM (2020).
 False negative tests for SARS-Co-2 Infection – Challenges and Implications.
 Steven Woloshin, M.D., Neeraj Patel, B.A., and Aaron S. Kesselheim, M.D., J.D., M.P.H.
 NEJM 383:6 august 6, 2020 .
-We reproduced all plots in the paper by using the data provided using the R a language and environment for statistical computing and graphics.
+We reproduced all plots in the paper by using the data provided using the R, a language and environment for statistical computing and graphics.

 #### Conclusion
 In the final part of the paper the authors draw several conclusions with regards to the safety of the test, the obligations of manufacturers to provide details of the test in terms of clinical sensitivity and specificity, the problems with false negative results in the general population where pretest probability of disease is much lower than in the hospital environment and they stress the importance of defining thresholds for ruling out infection for a variety of clinical situations.